OctaveLarose/octavelarose.github.io/_posts/2024-05-29-to-do-inlining.md

 ![speedup compared to base project](/assets/2024-05-29-to-do-inlining/speedup_compared_to_main_repo.png)

-A bit more than a 2x speedup or so on both, not bad.
-Small disclaimer: only showing results on our micro benchmarks for my own convenience, but results are extremely similar on our macro benchmarks.
+How to read the graph: each grey dot is one of our benchmarks, and lower is better.
+A 0.5x median speedup means we're twice as fast, as we can see here, so not bad. (small disclaimer: only showing results on our micro benchmarks for my own convenience, but results are extremely similar on our macro benchmarks).

 And this is where we’re currently at, compared to the interpreters we used in our paper: